 It was great to come back from holiday to find peach season in an abundance.
 I love peaches.
 Lenny could go either way.
 I love how they look, feel, and smell.
 They kind of remind me of a freshly washed baby; you just cannot get enough of them.
 Lenny use to say he was allergic.
 I think it was a way of not eating something he wasn’t that familiar with.
 Now, I catch him, wiping the sweet nectar from the tip of his chin.
 He, too, is falling in love with one of summer’s sweet gifts.
+This recipe for Grilled Peach and Cucumber Salsa is just peachy, and wonderful served with a variety of grilled goodness.

 We have had 4 gorgeous peaches sitting on the counter.
 Two for eating.
 Two for making something.
 I was tossing around the idea of something sweet, in the form of a baked peach pudding cake.
 Then I saw some gorgeous pork steaks at the market, and decided to go a bit savory.
 Along with the steaks, I added a cucumber, red onion, and some spicy jalapenos to my basket; then headed home.
 I laid out my ingredients, and fired up the grill.